Peter Franchot: Career

 After graduating from law school, Franchot worked as legislative counsel for the Union of Concerned Scientists.
 He then served as staff director for then-Congressman Ed Markey from 1980 to 1986.
 After his election to the Maryland House of Delegates in 1986, Franchot was a self-employed business development consultant.

 Maryland House of Delegates

 From 1987 to 2007, Franchot served in the Maryland House of Delegates, representing the 20th legislative district, which includes Takoma Park and Silver Spring.
-Franchot was a member of the Appropriations Committee and chaired the Public Safety and Administration Subcommittee, as well as the Transportation and the Environment Subcommittee.
+Franchot was a member of the Appropriations Committee and chaired the Public Safety and Administration Subcommittee, as well as the Transportation and Environment Subcommittee.

 In 1988, while serving his first term in the House of Delegates, Franchot ran for Maryland's 8th congressional district against Republican incumbent Connie Morella.
 Morella defeated Franchot, 63% to 37%, in the general election.

 During the years leading up to his 2006 bid for comptroller, Franchot opposed Republican governor Bob Ehrlich's efforts to expand slot machine gambling in Maryland.
 He considered a run for governor to challenge Ehrlich, but ultimately ran for Comptroller of Maryland.